Please visit our Online Application FAQ for questions about the application process.

 I am not scheduled to take the GRE until the end of December.
 Should I wait to send my application packet until I have my official scores?

 NO. Make sure your application is submitted by the application deadline detailed above.
-GRE will send your official scores to GSPP if you use these codes: School Code – 4842, Department Code – 2001.
-We will not review your application until we have GRE scores.
+GRE/ETS will send your official scores to GSPP if you submit the scores to the University of Denver, school code: School Code – 4842.
+We will not review your application until we have your official GRE score report from ETS.

 I haven’t taken all of the required application prerequisite courses.
 What do I do?